tomasen/rollover/README.md

 Safely restart current process in golang.

-By safely we mean it waits parent process to exit completely before the child process starts to allocate resources.
+By safely we mean it waits parent process to exit completely before the child process begins to allocate resources.
-The child process will inherit parent process' arguments and environment variables.
+The child process will inherit parent process' command line arguments and environment variables.

 To put everything simple, we did NOT implement anything "graceful" such as pass network resources to child process to avoid service interruption because it's way too complicate